matthew-shaw/thing-api/README.md

  archived_at | timestamp without time zone |

 Indexes:
-"title_pkey" PRIMARY KEY, btree (title_id)
+"thing_pkey" PRIMARY KEY, btree (thing_id)
 ```

 ## Error Codes
-* E027 - Failed to create title.
+* E027 - Failed to create thing.
-* E028 - Failed to get title.
+* E028 - Thing not found.
-* E029 - Failed to search for titles.
+* E029 - Failed to search for things.
-* E030 - Failed to update a whole title.
+* E030 - Failed to update a whole thing.
-* E031 - Failed to update part of a title.
+* E031 - Failed to update part of a thing.
-* E032 - Failed to delete title.
+* E032 - Failed to delete thing.

 ## Skeleton Documentation